FernJohnson/papers/journal.md

 # Title
-Measurements of BBOA over West Africa
+Simulations of BBOA over West Africa

 # Authors
 Gerard Capes
+John Smith

 # Introduction
 We have to acknowledge previous work, so as not to appear full of ourselves.